December 18, 2021 Lifeguard Trainer

 Incidents of drowning while swimming is not uncommon, and therefore, lifeguards always need to be well prepared to combat such situations.

 CPR or cardiopulmonary resuscitation becomes an integral part of the training sessions.
-The sessions usually consist of training one-person or two-person CPR processes for both adults and children and learning how to use cardiac defibrillators.
+The sessions usually consist of training one-person or two-person CPR courses in Perth for both adults and children and learning how to use cardiac defibrillators.

 It has been observed that performing CPR along with the cardiac has increased the positive outcome tremendously.
 On the other hand, the first aid training for lifeguards includes breathing valves, controlling bleeding, and applying splints and slings.